OmriHeffer/IntSights-test/README.md

 ## How to run

-Navigate to the /db folder and run `mongorestore -d IntSights` while the DB is running to load the files.
+Run `mongorestore --db IntSights db/` from the root folder while the DB is running to load the files.

-To run the server, run `node server\bin\www` to start the server.
+To run the server, navigate to the 'server' folder and run `npm install` and `npm start` to start the server.

-Finally, to run the app, run `ng serve` from the 'frontend' directory.
+Finally, to run the app, navigate to the 'frontend' folder and run `npm install` and `ng serve`.